bradbell/xrst/test_rst/dir_cmd.rst

 Purpose
 *******
+Sphinx commands that use file names must specify the file relative to the :ref:`config_file@directory@rst_directory` .
-This command converts a file name relative to the :ref:`config_file@directory@project_directory` to be relative to the :ref:`config_file@directory@rst_directory` so it can be used by sphinx commands.
+The xrst dir command converts a file name relative to the :ref:`config_file@directory@project_directory` to be relative to the :ref:`config_file@directory@rst_directory` .

 .. meta::
    :keywords: file_name